jinho-yoo/imx8m-quad-embedded-linux/DeviceTree/Uart-DeviceTree.md

 ### ⚙️ Driver Compatibility (compatible)

-- compatible = "fsl,imx8mq-uart", "fsl,imx21-uart";This string tells the Linux kernel which driver to load.It first looks for a specific i.MX8MQ driver.
+- compatible = "fsl,imx8mq-uart", "fsl,imx21-uart";
+  - This string tells the Linux kernel which driver to load.It first looks for a specific i.MX8MQ driver.
 If not found, it falls back to the i.MX21 driver, as NXP's UART hardware design is largely compatible across these generations.

 ### ⚡ Interrupts (interrupts)